 When you are out of your home with luggage packed on your back, it is up to you to decide whether you want to limit yourself within the short range of 'tourist', who simply moves from one visiting spot to another following travel guides or simply sail yourself in the lap of nature to explore a land unknown and unseen to you.
 If you want to be an explorer, Nepal is a land that you cannot afford to ignore because nestled on the lap of the mighty Himalayas, this country will mesmerize you with its limitless charm and magic.

 Situated in between Tibet and India, Nepal is without a doubt one of the picturesque places in Asia which offers nature lovers and shutterbugs enormous scope of enjoyment.
-However putting the 'picturesque' tag will be a gross injustice when one sits to describe Nepal, since it is only one of the countless adjectives that could be used to explain the tourism aspect of this landlocked country.
-A land of the Hindus, the Ranas, Nepal is a destination or a world that has got everything that an explorer looks for.
-Snow capped mountain peaks is just to start with when one starts listing the attractions in Nepal.
+However, putting the 'picturesque' tag will be a gross injustice when one sits to describe Nepal since it is only one of the countless adjectives that could be used to explain the tourism aspect of this landlocked country.
+Land of the Hindus, the Ranas, Nepal is a destination or a world that has got everything that an explorer looks for.
+Snow-capped mountain peaks is just to start with when one starts listing the attractions in Nepal.
 Thanks to its geographical location, Nepal is a place where you will discover a mix of cultures.
-Hindu temples and Buddhist pagodas, Tibetan people and their art and architecture, ethnic jewelries and ornaments, authentic Nepali cuisine and music, everything is beautifully jumbled up here making the place unique for people who love to explore cultures of destinations.
+Hindu temples and Buddhist pagodas, Tibetan people and their art and architecture, ethnic pieces of jewelry and ornaments, authentic Nepali cuisine and music, everything is beautifully jumbled up here making the place unique for people who love to explore cultures of destinations.

 Pokhara is another prime destination in Nepal that one cannot afford to miss.
-Situated 200 kilometeres away from the capital, Pokhara is Nepal's second largest city.
-Surrounded by high walls of green mountains, Pokhara wins the hearts of visitors with the fascinating Phewa Lake and the breathtaking view of the Macchapuchhare peak, the split twin peaks that look like a fish tail.
+Situated 200 kilometers away from the capital, Pokhara is Nepal's second largest city.
+Surrounded by high walls of green mountains, Pokhara wins the hearts of visitors with the fascinating Phewa Lake and the breathtaking view of the Macchapuchhare peak, the split twin peaks that look like a fishtail.

 Word is not enough to describe Nepal, nor it is a place for travel guide reading tourists.
 Visit Nepal to explore it and discover its real beauty.